 -

-Some ways to prevent lead exposure are:
+Some ways to prevent lead exposure by type are:

 Work-Related

-- Use lead-free ammunition
+- Use lead-free ammunition.

-- Wear protective clothing and respirators
+- Wear protective clothing and respirators.

-- Prohibit eating, drinking, and smoking at the range
+- Prohibit eating, drinking and smoking at the range.

 Drinking Water